markusunger/200_OK_admin/case-study.md

 ### Multi-Tenancy REST Interfaces

 A _200 OK_ API will typically not generate much need for processing power or memory space, so a dedicated single-tenant architecture would result in a significant resource overhead, e.g. when providing an isolated environment (like a containerized deployment) consisting of an application server and a data store for every tenant.
-A reprsentative use case for a _200 OK_ API might require some light read and write access over the course of two days, resulting in any pre-provisioned resources sitting idle for the rest of the APIs lifetime, needlessly consuming resources.
+A reprsentative use case for a _200 OK_ API might require some light read and write access over the course of two days, resulting in any pre-provisioned resources sitting idle for the rest of the API's lifetime, needlessly consuming resources.

 Thus, the decision was made to create a multi-tenant application server whose design would still allow for horizontal or vertical scalability but would also acknowledge the light processor and memory loads that each API causes.
 Multi-tenancy in this context means that all API access is handled by the same application process.
 The choice for such an application server fell on Node.js with the Express framework, both of which are well suited for this task thanks to their flexibility and lightweight core.